 - Can I shred this vegan cheese? – Yes, but to properly shred this cheese, you’ll need to freeze it for about 15 minutes first.
 You can shred it without freezing it, but it’s way easier and a smoother job if you freeze it first.

 - Make it smoky – For a little bit of a different and seductively smoky flavor, you can add in 1-2 teaspoons of liquid smoke when blending.
 Start with a little bit and increase to taste.
 If the smoky flavor is too strong for your taste, just reduce the amount of liquid smoke used next time.

-- Make mozzarella balls – Simply use a silicone ball mold to make some tasty mozzarella balls like you see at the store.
+- Make mini mozzarella balls aka bocconcini – Simply use a silicone ball mold to make some tasty bocconcini like you see at the store.
 You don’t have to oil the silicone molds, so you’re good to skip that part.
 Alternatively just use a measuring tablespoon to scoop out little balls.

-- How to Brown Vegan Mozzarella in the Oven?
-There are a couple of ways to accomplish that perfect browning of your mozzarella in the oven.
-I just cook my pizza at a very high temperature in the oven and it will naturally brown.
+- How to Brown Dairy-Free Mozzarella in the Oven?
+There are a couple of ways to accomplish that perfect cheese browning in the oven.
+I just cook my pizza at a very high temperature on a pizza stone and it will naturally brown.
 Alternatively, you can throw it under the broiler for a couple of minutes, making sure to keep a close eye on it so it won’t burn.

 Best Vegan Mozzarella Cheese

 - To a powerful blender add the cashew milk, tofu, coconut oil, tapioca, agar, nutritional yeast, yeast and garlic powde.
 Process until smooth and creamy.